ElsayedAwdElsayed/Jumia-Services-Task/README.md

 **Run Application**

-- extract the zip folder
+- clone the above repository
 - open project folder
 - open bash terminal from this location
 - run the this command